-The study of criminal psychology includes training in sociology, criminal justice and mental health analysis.
-Students interested in pursuing a major in criminal psychology can enroll in a Bachelor of Arts or Bachelor of Science in Forensic Psychology program.
-The major difference between the two is the Bachelor of Science's requirement of more psychology-centered courses.
-Completing a bachelor's degree program does not qualify graduates to work as forensic psychologists.
-To be a psychologist, an individual needs at least a master's degree.
+The study of criminal psychology includes education in sociology, criminal justice and mental health.
+Students interested in majoring in criminal psychology can enroll in a Bachelor of Arts or Bachelor of Science in Forensic Psychology program.
+The major difference is the Bachelor of Science's requirement of more quantitative psychology courses, and the Bachelor of Arts' focus on the criminal justice system.

-Students enrolled in a criminal psychology bachelor's degree program develop an understanding of the reasons that motivate individuals to perform illegal activities.
-They examine the psychology of families and learn how societal and cultural factors often perpetuate criminal tendencies.
 Forensic psychology majors may learn skills in criminal profiling, individual assessment and counseling.
 Many programs require that students complete an internship or work experience with a law enforcement agency.
-Courses cover topics such as judicial proceedings, victimization studies and research methods.

 There are typically no special admission requirements for application to a criminal psychology major.
-However, some colleges may require students to take foundational courses in statistics and psychology before being able to take core forensic psychology classes.
+However, some colleges may require introductory courses in statistics and psychology prior to core forensic psychology classes.

 Criminal psychology majors are often required to participate in a professional work experience.
-Throughout the program, they take classes such as:
+Throughout their studies, students take courses such as:

 Employment Outlook and Salary Info

-A bachelor's degree in forensic psychology is insufficient to become a criminal psychologist.
-However, graduates of a forensic psychology program may go on to work as probation officers.
-The U.S. Bureau of Labor Statistics projected an average job growth of 18% for probation officers and correctional treatment specialists from 2010-2020.
-The mean wages for probation officers were $52,380 in May 2012.
+A bachelor's degree in forensic psychology is not sufficiently advanced to permit one to practice as a criminal psychologist.
+However, graduates of a forensic psychology program may find work as probation officers.
+The U.S. Bureau of Labor Statistics projected little to no job growth for probation officers and correctional treatment specialists from 2012-2022.
+The median annual wage for probation officers was $49,060 in May 2014.

 Continuing Education Information

-Students who want to work in criminal psychology as licensed psychologists need a master's degree, at the minimum.
-While some forensic psychology majors go on to earn a master's degree in the field, others decide to pursue related areas of study, including clinical psychology, criminal justice or sociology.
+Students wishing work in criminal psychology as licensed psychologists need a master's or doctoral degree, depending upon the state requirement for licensure.
+While some forensic psychology majors choose to earn a master's degree in the field, others pursue related areas of study including clinical psychology, criminal justice or sociology.